-The Municipal Internship Program is an opportunity to gain first-hand, real-life, practical experience and training in municipal government.
+The Municipal Internship Program is an opportunity to gain first-hand, practical experience and training in municipal government.
 It is designed to encourage new or recent post-secondary graduates to consider a career in municipal administration, finance/accounting, or land use planning.

 Interns receive a salary, financial support for professional development, and opportunities to develop an extensive network of municipal and planning professionals.

 Interns receive training and support to become a future leader and professional in municipal government.
-Using a workplan designed by Alberta Municipal Affairs, interns will undertake a variety of activities during the internship.
+Using a workplan designed by Municipal Affairs, interns will undertake a variety of activities during the internship.
 Each workplan is customized to each municipality’s unique situation, projects and priorities.
-At the end of the program, interns will have gained sufficient knowledge and skills to move into a municipal position related to their interests and areas of growing expertise.
+At the end of the program, interns will have gained sufficient knowledge and developed competencies to move into a municipal position related to their interests and areas of growing expertise.

 Participants in the Municipal Internship Program will join over 320 new professionals who have been part of the program since 2002.

 This stream of the program offers participants a wide range of experiences in municipal policy, management and operations over a one-year period.
 The goal is to gain knowledge and understanding of multiple areas of municipal administration that can be built upon as the intern’s career progresses beyond the internship.

 Participants in the Administrator stream will rotate through the various departments in their host municipality, learning key aspects of the work that is carried out in each area and how that work supports the municipality overall.

 Responsibilities and activities

 Responsibilities and activities in this role include, but are not limited to: